Editorial: New rules offer hope for those who contest convictions

 The new law changed the standard of proof for granting innocence writs.
 Instead of “clear and convincing” proof, the court needed only to consider the “preponderance of the evidence,” “frequently defined as ‘more likely than not,’ paving the way for the Court to reevaluate Michael’s case,” the innocence project said.

 The Haas case should now clear the way for other contested cases to get the benefit of the doubt.
 This includes the case of Terrence Richardson and Ferrone Claiborne, a pair of Black men convicted in the 1998 shooting of Waverly police officer Allen Gibson.
-The pair have maintained their innocence, but say they pleaded guilty - Richardson to involuntary manslaughter and Clairborne to accessory after the fact - in state court on the advice of their lawyer who warned that they could be convicted of capital murder and executed.
+The pair have maintained their innocence, but say they pleaded guilty—Richardson to involuntary manslaughter and Claiborne to accessory after the fact—in state court on the advice of their lawyer who warned that they could be convicted of capital murder and executed.
 Both men served their state prison sentences, Richardson five years and Claiborne time served before sentencing.

-Federal prosecutors tried the pair on murder charges in Gibson's death, but after hearing the evidence presented, a jury acquitted them.
+Federal prosecutors tried the pair on murder charges in Gibson’s death, but a jury acquitted them after hearing the evidence presented.
 They were found guilty of one count of conspiracy to sell crack cocaine.
-A federal judge used the crack conspiracy conviction and the state manslaughter plea to enhance Richardson's and Claiborne's federal sentences to life in federal prison.
+A federal judge used the crack conspiracy conviction and the state manslaughter plea to enhance Richardson’s and Claiborne’s federal sentences to life in federal prison.
 They have served more than 20 years.

 Their current lawyer, Jarrett Adams, is seeking a new evidence hearing and a writ of actual innocence from the state manslaughter plea for both men in the Virginia Court of Appeals.
 Adams says neither Richardson nor Claiborne matches the description Gibson gave of his killer before he died.
 Adams also says he found eye witness testimony that identified someone else as Gibson’s killer at the time of the shooting.
 Adams says police did not share that evidence with the prosecution or the defense.
 Adams also said he uncovered a phone tip to police naming the same person as the shooter as the eye witness identified, but that, too, was not shared with the prosecution or defense.